8 Tips to Handle Difficult Situations – Future Grow Academy

 Supporting Others During Difficult Times

-A: It would not no matter what comes, never lose your patience, calmness & rational thinking.
+A: No matter what happens, never lose your patience, calmness, and rational thinking.

 Q: Can I expect someone to help me in the difficult situation as I helped them out?